 Winner by 35%

-M&M Tool and Machinery rates % higher than Sears on Sentiment Culture Ratings vs Sears Ratings based on looking at 1101 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What would you most like to see improved at your company?" and "How confident are you about the future success of your company?".
+M&M Tool and Machinery rates % higher than Sears on Sentiment Culture Ratings vs Sears Ratings based on looking at 1107 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How do your customers perceive your company?" and "What do you like best about your company?".